-History of the Rhodes Trust and Scholarships
+History of the Rhodes Trust

 The will of Cecil John Rhodes (1853-1902) created the Rhodes Scholarships, and appointed Trustees to oversee their implementation.
 Rhodes designed the Scholarships for the purpose of educating future leaders for the world who would be committed to service in the public good, and whose interactions in Oxford would promote international understanding.
 He had studied at Oriel College and believed that Oxford's collegiate system fostered broad views and personal development.
 Rhodes Scholars were to be chosen on the basis of innovative criteria - excellence in intellect, character, leadership, and commitment to service.
 There were originally 57 Scholarships each year - in effect, 32 for the United States, 20 for various parts of what was then the British Empire (later the Commonwealth), and five for Germany.
 In 1901, Cecil Rhodes wrote, in providing for the German Scholarships: 'The object is that an understanding between the three great powers will render war impossible and educational relations make the strongest tie.'